Govt publishes ICO white paper

 The Government of Gibraltar yesterday published a white paper covering the much-awaited ‘token sales regulation’, regulating so-called initial coin offerings [ICOs].

-The white paper explains the background to ICO’s, highlights the key issues associated with them and sets out Gibraltar’s proposed regulatory response.
+The white paper, which is available on the Gibraltar Government website, explains the background to ICO’s, highlights the key issues associated with them and sets out Gibraltar’s proposed regulatory response.

 It follows a discussion paper published in December 2017 and will be reflected in legislation which is currently being drafted and expected to be implemented before the summer.